A reanalysis of

 GFDL CM2.5 coupled climate model, and includes the same SIS1 active sea ice model.
 A number of improvements

-One of the focusses for SODA3 has been to identify, quantify, and hopefully limit sources of bias.
-A major source of bias is in the forward model that predicts the evolution of the flow.
+One of the focusses for SODA3 has been to identify and quantify error sources, and hopefully correct the systematic component of error, which we call bias.
+A major source of error is in the forward model that predicts the evolution of the flow.

-A major (but not the only) source of model bias, in turn, is introduced through bias in the meteorological fluxes (heat, freshwater, and momentum).
-To address this problem SODA3 is an 'ensemble'
+A major (but not the only) source of model error, in turn, is meteorological forcing (heat, freshwater, and momentum).
+Identifying and correcting bias introduced through surface forcing is

 For additional information or in case of problems send us email: